algorandfoundation/docs/docs/features/asc1/teal/index.md

 Stateless and stateful smart contracts are written in Transaction Execution Approval Langauge (TEAL).
 These contracts can be written directly or with Python using the [PyTeal library](pyteal.md).

 TEAL is an assembly-like language and is processed by the Algorand Virtual Machine (AVM).
-The language is a turing-complete language that supports looping and subroutines but limits the amount of time the contract has to execute using a dynamic opcode cost evaluation algorithm.
-TEAL programs are processed one line at a time that push and pop values from the stack.
+The language is a Turing-complete language that supports looping and subroutines, but limits the amount of time the contract has to execute using a dynamic opcode cost evaluation algorithm.
+TEAL programs are processed one line at a time pushing and popping values on and off the stack.
 These stack values are either unsigned 64 bit integers or byte strings.
 TEAL provides a set of operators that operate on the values within the stack.
 TEAL also allows arguments to be passed into the program from a transaction, a scratch space to temporarily store values for use later in the program, access to grouped or single transaction properties, global values, a couple of pseudo operators, constants and flow control functions like `bnz` for branching and `callsub` for calling subroutines.
 In addition, stateful smart contracts can read and write global storage for the contract and local storage for accounts that opt-in to the contract.
 See [TEAL Specification Reference](../../../reference/teal/specification.md) for more details.

 Some of the opcodes in TEAL are only valid for a specific contract type.
 These are denoted in the [TEAL Opcodes](../../../reference/teal/opcodes.md) documentation with a `Mode` attribute.
 This attribute will be set to `Signature` for stateless smart contracts and `Application` for stateful smart contracts.
 For example, reading account assets or Algo balances is only available in stateful smart contracts.
 Using the `ed25519verify` opcode for signature verification is only available in stateless smart contracts.